ulysseherbach/harissa-sandbox/README.md

 [![GitHub Pages status](https://img.shields.io/github/actions/workflow/status/harissa-framework/harissa/github-pages.yml?label=documentation)](https://harissa-framework.github.io/harissa/)

-This is a Python package for both simulation and inference of gene regulatory networks from single-cell data.
+Harissa is a Python package for both simulation and inference of gene regulatory networks from single-cell data.
 Its name comes from ‘HARtree approximation for Inference along with a Stochastic Simulation Algorithm.’
 It was implemented in the context of a [mechanistic approach](https://doi.org/10.1186/s12918-017-0487-0) to gene regulatory network inference from single-cell data, based upon an underlying stochastic dynamical model driven by the [transcriptional bursting](https://en.wikipedia.org/wiki/Transcriptional_bursting) phenomenon.

 *Main functionalities:*